AdaSalvadorAvalos/freesound-loop-generator/README.md

 ## Inference

 The inference pipeline was developed in **MSP/MAX 8**.
+To run it, ensure that the [`nn~`](https://forum.ircam.fr/projects/detail/nn/) external is installed.
+This project was developed with release [1.5.3](https://github.com/acids-ircam/nn_tilde/releases/tag/v1.5.3).

-To use it, make sure to install the `nn~` external and load the desired model checkpoint.
+After installation, load your desired model checkpoint.

-If you want, you can use the provided checkpoint at:
+For convenience, a pre-trained checkpoint is included at:
 `model_checkpoint/adaloops_streaming.ts`